 Medical Subject Headings (or MeSH) is a controlled vocabulary used to index articles in PubMed.
 Using MeSH to develop your search means you do not need to worry about synonyms and spelling variations and will increase the relevancy of your results.

-Below is a short video (~6mins) demonstrating how to do a search in PubMed using MeSH.
+Below is a short video (~3mins) demonstrating how to do a search in PubMed using MeSH.
+Note that the PubMed homepage has been updated, but the process is the same.

 It's important to compliment your MeSH search with keywords for the following reasons: